linda-seiter/cmsc115_2252/week3/week3_lesson.md

 possible input value, so a subset of values must be selected.

-This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set while striving to cover the functional requirements.
+This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set, while striving to cover the functional requirements.

 - Equivalence Class Partitioning (ECP)